Brisk Walking Guide: How To Take A Power Walk

 Once you have concluded your brisk walk, performing specific stretches can help relax your muscles, improve flexibility, and reduce the risk of injury.
 Here are some recommended ones:

-- Hip Stretch: While standing, cross one ankle over the opposite knee.
+• Hip Stretch: Stand with one foot crossed over the other knee.
 Sit back as if you are sitting in a chair, feeling the stretch in the hip and glute of the crossed leg.
 Hold for 30 seconds, then switch legs.

 Remember to hold each stretch for at least 30 seconds, breathing deeply and relaxing into it.
 Perform these stretches gently and avoid bouncing to avoid injury.
 If a stretch feels uncomfortable, ease off and only stretch until a mild tension is felt.

-Avoid distractions like mobile phones, inappropriate footwear, walking on uneven surfaces, and not staying hydrated while walking.
+Avoid distractions like mobile phones, inappropriate footwear, walking on uneven surfaces, and failing to stay hydrated while walking.

 Brisk walking can cause minor side effects such as muscle soreness and fatigue.
 However, these usually subside as your body acclimatises to the new exercise routine.